The Top Ten Movies For Pride Month, Rich Paschall

 06. God’s Own Country.
 (2017) Never has a tough miserable life been so beautiful.
 A Yorkshire sheep farmer hires a migrant Romanian farmhand for the season.
 Gritty is the best description for this one.
 If the scenes between the two farmhands don’t put you on edge, the rough farm work will.
 The movie picked up a long list of festival awards.

 05. Philadelphia (1993).
 Bring a box of kleenex along with your box of popcorn for this groundbreaking film inspired by a true story.
-Tom Hanks is gay lawyer Andrew Beckett who dismissed from his firm for being suspected of having AIDS.
+Tom Hanks is gay lawyer Andrew Beckett who is dismissed from his firm for being suspected of having AIDS.
 Denzel Washington is the homophobic lawyer who finally agrees to take his case and sue the law firm that fired Beckett.
-The A list cast includes Jason Robards, Mary Steenburgen, and Antonio Banderas as Hanks’ partner.
+The A-list cast includes Jason Robards and Mary Steenburgen.
+Antonio Banderas is Hanks’ partner.
 Hanks won an Oscar, so did Bruce Springsteen for Best Original Song.
 Neil Young was also nominated for Best Original Song for the movie.

 04. Love, Simon.
 (2018) Nick Robinson gives an excellent performance as a closeted high school senior searching for someone like himself while trying to keep a blackmailer at bay.
 The romantic comedy also stars Jennifer Garner and John Duhamel as the parents.

 03. Call Me By Your Name.
 (2017).
 The scene is set in northern Italy in 1983.
 Elio’s father, a university professor, has a 24-year-old graduate assistant come for the summer to help him out.
 Timothée Chalamet plays 17-year-old Elio who at first disliked the grad student but slowly changes his feeling.
 Chalamet was nominated as best actor for his outstanding job as the conflicted teen.